pieter-degroote/UltimateKEYS-testing/README.md

 ## Switching between 'Classic' and 'SW' behavior with Scroll Lock toggle

-This version allows you to switch dynamically between 'classic' and 'SW' by using the Scroll Lock.
+This version allows you to switch dynamically between 'Classic' and 'SW' by using the Scroll Lock.
-Scroll Lock disabled :  classic behavior
+Scroll Lock disabled :  Classic behavior
 Scroll Lock enabled :  SW behavior
 -&gt; See the folder **`scroll-lock`**.